 Embrace Dignity acts as a catalyst for change by promoting social dialogue and networking in civil society and across all levels of government and state institutions.
 We do this together with survivors of the system of prostitution, who directly engage with women and young people at risk to make them aware of the dangers of human trafficking and prostitution; through workshops on and public events about trafficking; and by working, with the assistance of survivors of the system of prostitution, to better understand the various social conditions and challenges in each community that lead people to become trafficked and prostituted.

 is to build consensus and increase social mobilisation by deepening public awareness of the links between poverty, exploitation and human rights through our information and education campaigns in the media and in civil society.

-While we focus on shifting public perception of prostituted people through our Public Education initiative, we can also educate the public about the realities of prostitution, thereby build support in civil society with a view to developing a broad coalition which will support us in promoting the passing of reforms to the law on adult prostitution.
-At the same time, we can draw on the lived experiences of the Sisters as well as their training in advocacy and leadership to help educate young, unemployed people to prevent them from becoming entrapped in prostitution themselves.
+While we focus on shifting public perception of prostituted people through our Public Education Programme, we can also educate the public about the realities of prostitution, thereby building support in civil society with a view to developing a broad coalition that will support us in promoting the passing of the Abolitionist Equality Law.
+At the same time, we can draw on the lived experiences of the survivors of prostitution as well as their training in advocacy and leadership to help educate young, unemployed people to prevent them from becoming entrapped in the system of prostitution themselves.